Si Chen: Bell Burnell Graduate Scholarship Fund awardee 2021

 Why do you think diversity in physics is so important?

-When I was struggling with depression, I met many people who told me I needed to “accept a more limited life”.
+When I was struggling, I met many people who told me I needed to “accept a more limited life”.
 What made a huge difference for me is that I also met people who didn’t just think otherwise, but acted otherwise, especially my current supervisor.
 They nurtured my fascination for the QI revolution going on in quantum foundations, helped keep it alive when I was at my lowest, and encouraged me to pursue research anyway.
 There is no way I could have come anywhere near as far as I have without the tremendous good luck of meeting such people.

 Many brilliant classmates with similar struggles to myself were not so lucky.
 They left physics after their first degree, or even dropped out altogether, because they encountered the much more typical mindset that people like us should simply “accept a more limited life”.
 This is why it can be so important to make physics as diverse as the people who love to pursue it.